Ladd Observatory: Telescopes

 The primary telescope is a refractor with a 12 in aperture objective and focal length of 15 ft.
 The lens was figured by John Brashear following the design of Charles S. Hastings.
 The crown glass was made by Mantois of Paris and the flint glass by the optical works at Jena in Germany.
 The equatorial mount and mechanical clock drive were made by George N. Saegmuller.
 This telescope was used for scientific work such as lunar occultation timings to make a more precise determination of the orbit of the Moon.
-Instruments such as a filar micrometer could be attached to the telescope.
+Instruments such as a filar micrometer could be attached to the telescope to measure binary stars.
+A spectroscope could also be attached to measure spectral lines.

 Another telescope, a 3 in meridian circle instrument, also made by Saegmuller, was used for observations related to timekeeping.
 Similar, but smaller, instruments were used for student instruction.